G265Dev/Pi-Forge/README.md

 bash install
 ```

-## Update Pi-Ware
+## Update Pi-Forge
-Pi-Ware will automatically fetch and install updates, and tell you to restart it to apply them.
+Pi-Forge will automatically fetch and install updates, and tell you to restart it to apply them.

 If you want to force update pi-ware, run
 ```sh
 pi-ware --update --force
 ```

-## Uninstall Pi-Ware
+## Uninstall Pi-Forge
 ```sh
 cd $HOME/pi-ware
 bash uninstall